|Author: ||Alasdair Taylor |

 - Health and fitness subscription website T&Cs - For website publishing health and/or fitness information.

 - Financial subscription website T&Cs - This version contains a special financial information disclaimer.
-It should not be used in relation to services that are subject to the financial services regulatory regime (at least without taking specialist advice).
+It should not be used in relation to services that are subject to the financial services regulatory regime (at least without taking specialist advice); nor should it be used in relation to B2C services.

 - Social network and subscription website T&Cs - For social networking websites with premium, subscription-based features.